Solvosoft/django-gentelella-widgets/docs/source/demo.rst

 Demo web site
 ===============

-In order to execute the demo WEB site in which django-gentelella is implemented you must follow these steps:
+To execute the demo WEB site in which django-gentelella is implemented you must follow these steps:

 From the terminal after cloned the repository.